PlutoZhang/Zowe-docs/topics/atlas-usingatlasrestapis.md

 **[System APIs](../topics/atlas-systemapi.md)**

-Use System APIs to view the version of Atlas.
+Use System APIs to view the version of explorer server.
 See the following table for the available operations and their descriptions and prerequisites.

 **[USS File APIs](../topics/atlas-ussfileapis.md)**